insilichem/dummyatoms/README.md

 ## Get help

-	If you have problems running `ommprotocol`, feel free to askby e-mail!
-Also, make sure to visit our main webpage at [www.insilichem.com](www.insilichem.com).
+If you have problems running `ommprotocol`, feel free to ask by e-mail!
+Also, make sure to visit our main webpage at [http://www.insilichem.com](http://www.insilichem.com).